Anesthesia

 After...

-Once the procedure is complete, you pet will be woken up in a cage with a large amount of warm bedding and a pillow for their head.
+Once the procedure is complete, your pet will be woken up in a cage with a large amount of warm bedding and a pillow for their head.
 They are closely monitored until they are released to you.

 What is the recovery period from anesthesia?
 What do I need to do?